 Our guide closes the door behind us.
 ‘This is our research wing, but few have time to delve into the mists of the distant past.
 We can talk here without being overheard.’

 Karrion and I exchange a glance, puzzled by her cautious manner.

 ‘Can you take us to Brother Valeron?
 And what’s your name?’
 I ask, flashing her a friendly smile despite a growing sense of disquiet.

 ‘My name is Sister Alissa.
 Valeron and I entered the Brotherhood at the same time...'

-The second in Laura's Wilde Investigations series was published on 6 June 2019 in paperback and e-book.
+The second in Laura's Wilde Investigations series was published on 6 June 2019.